articles

 Once a man meets these appearance criteria, it doesn’t mean I would date him, but there is a theoretical chance if other criteria align as well.
 For example, if he were a good person who showed interest in a romantic relationship, I might date him if he behaved respectfully, tried to show he was sincere about having a relationship with me, and fulfilled certain other criteria that could make him a possible mate.

 Usually, and I believe this is the case for many of us, looks are important and are often the first thing we see.
 They aren’t usually the only important factor, but as women, we’re either attracted to or not attracted to a man.
+Sex is a part of most romantic relationships, and if I consider having to have sex with a man, certainly, I would want to be attracted to him, and not be disgusted.

 Can a man become attractive to us when he hasn’t seemed attractive in the beginning?
 In certain instances he can, but in others, he never will.

 Of course, in any kind of relationship, attraction should be mutual.
 It works like this: A man finds a woman attractive, and the same woman finds the same man attractive.
 If they also like other aspects that are important to them, they can then choose to date if they want to.
+However, if only the man finds the woman attractive but the woman thinks the man is unattractive, or if the woman finds the man attractive but the man thinks the woman is unattractive, they usually wouldn’t date.

-I mention this because the sociopathic stalker I’ve been dealing with for years claims that he is incredibly sexy and attractive, and that I do like him and his appearance, when in reality, I don’t.
+I also mention this because the sociopathic stalker I’ve been dealing with for years claims that he is incredibly sexy and attractive, and that I do like him and his appearance, when in reality, I don’t.
 He has even used different methods of dark psychology to try and change my subconscious beliefs about him.
 This is not a basis for a relationship.
 He’s not in the pool of men I would ever consider dating, as I don’t find him attractive at all (not to mention his mental illness!), but he still pretends he is.
 I guess it would be too big a blow to his fragile ego to accept that I find him ugly and that this will never change, which is why he feels the need to gaslight me into saying I find him attractive and sexy.
 Let me be clear: I find him ugly.
 His issue with my opinion of him has been ongoing, as he constantly tries to manipulate me into seeing him in a favorable light.
 My opinion will never change, but instead of accepting this and moving on to another woman who would appreciate him, he has tried to create a false reality—casting me as an actress in a fantasy where we are in love and a couple.
 He can’t distinguish reality from his delusions and has used various manipulative psychological tactics on me, many of which are reminiscent of the experiments Nazis conducted on Jews during WWII.

 Some men will try to create fake profiles where they mask their real appearance.
 These men, including the stalker who initially did this, should be avoided, as should men who are MEMs, or mother-enmeshed-sons.
 These are the men who are still married to their mothers.
 FEMs, father-enmeshed sons, are also men I avoid.
 With these men, you will never be a real partner because they have made one of their parents their partner.